groupdocs-assembly/GroupDocs.Assembly-for-.NET/Docs/content/assembly/net/getting-started/how-to-work-with-groupdocs.assembly-for-.net-standard-2.0.md

 Depending on OS you work on, you may need to install some additional dependencies as explained further.

-## Use GroupDocs.Assembly for .NET Standard 2.0 in Windows
+## Using GroupDocs.Assembly for .NET Standard 2.0 in Windows

 No additional dependencies arise.

-## Use GroupDocs.Assembly for .NET Standard 2.0 in Linux
+## Using GroupDocs.Assembly for .NET Standard 2.0 in Linux

 In addition to GroupDocs.Assembly NuGet package dependencies, [SkiaSharp.NativeAssets.Linux](https://www.nuget.org/packages/SkiaSharp.NativeAssets.Linux/) should be installed.
 Also, installing of additional components is required as shown by the following commands: